Financial relief options for Albertans during COVID-19

 Coverage can be extended for employees for up to six months due to a temporary lay-off.

-Short- and long-term disability coverage can be extended up to three months.
+Short- and long-term disability coverage can be extended up to one month.
 All other life benefits can be extended up to six months.

 Effective immediately, short-term disability claims for COVID-19 will be managed according to the following directives: